Original War: Gameplay

 The game has three types of resources: Crates, oil and Crystals.
 Supply crates sent from the future are the foundation of all construction.
 Small piles of crates appear on the map with a thunderclap at random intervals.
-Most maps in the game have regions where crates appear the most often.
-American optoelectronics enable them to pinpoint the exact locations of the crates as they arrive, while the Soviets, who have focused on time-based technology, are able to predict a perimeter where the crates will arrive a few seconds before they materialise.
+The majority of maps in the game have regions where crates appear the most often.
+American optoelectronics enable them to pinpoint the exact locations of the crates as they arrive, while the Russians, who have focused on time-based technology, are able to predict a perimeter where the crates will arrive a few seconds before they materialise.

 Oil and the varyingly named mineral power bases and vehicles.
 Scientists can locate their deposits, and constructing a tower or mine on a deposit generates a steady stream of the resource.
 This may be the only base function that works automatically.
 Oil is used mostly early- and midgame as a cheap yet readily available power source.
 Oil-burning vehicles have fuel meters.
 They can be refueled at a base or by transporting oil to them, and the driver can get out and push.
 The crystal allows vehicles to run indefinitely, and opens up several advanced research topics.
 Solar power is also available.
 Solar-based fuel reserves are pitiful, but they regenerate.

-Original War has an American and a Soviet campaign.
+Original War has an American and a Russian campaign.
 The game recommends playing the American one first.
 Missions on both sides tend to contain scripted events, multiple-choice situations and sidequests.
 Human units persist between missions, so that each loss is a loss for the rest of the game.
-Mission design keeps the ranks from becoming too thin or too thick: for instance, the player might be ordered to choose eight men altogether from veterans of previous missions and other members of the side, go defend an outpost, and return after the mission.
+Mission design keeps the ranks from becoming too thin or too thick.
+For instance, the player might be ordered to choose eight men altogether from veterans of previous missions and other members of the side, defend an outpost, and return after the mission.
 Units also gain XP for completing missions.
-The XP gained increases farther into the game, and is affected by the player's success in completing the various demands (often sidequests) in each mission.
+The XP gained increases further into the game, and is affected by the player's success in completing the various demands (generally sidequests) in each mission.
 The player chooses one class for each unit to receive 50% of the xp, and the other three skills gain the remaining 50% between them.

-A third campaign was in development, featuring an Arab-German faction.
-As it included kamikaze units, it was scrapped as being politically incorrect in the wake of the September 11 attacks.

 History

 Community support

-In January/February 2005 a member of the game's community, Stuart "Stucuk" Carey, asked Altar Interactive (now known as Altar Games) for permission to maintain Original War with patches.
+In January/February 2005, a member of the game's community, Stuart "Stucuk" Carey, asked Altar Interactive (now known as Altar Games) for permission to maintain Original War with patches.
 Altar Interactive agreed and gave access to the source code.
 Later in June, work began on the first patch v1.03, which primarily added basic Mod support to Original War.